 The winner – chosen in a live final with the orchestra in May 2024 – will not only win a prize of £1000 but also become an Associate Artist of Southbank Sinfonia for 2024-25, resulting in at least one public performance with the orchestra.

-Established in 2008, the Peter Hulsen Orchestral Song Award is a biennial award for outstanding young singers embarking on the profession.
-While the Kathleen Ferrier Award is for recital with piano and Cardiff Singer of the World for operatic arias, the Peter Hulsen Orchestral Song Award distinctly offers emerging artists a much-valued opportunity to explore the treasures of the orchestral songbook and perform with Southbank Sinfonia, shortlisted in the 2017 & 2018 Royal Philharmonic Society Awards.
+Established in 2008, the Peter Hulsen Orchestral Song Award is a biennial award for outstanding graduate singers embarking on the profession.
+While the Kathleen Ferrier Award is for recital with piano and Cardiff Singer of the World for operatic arias, the Peter Hulsen Orchestral Song Award distinctly offers emerging artists a much-valued opportunity to explore the treasures of the orchestral songbook and perform with Southbank Sinfonia.

 The Award is adjudicated by Southbank Sinfonia Music Director & Principal Conductor Simon Over alongside distinguished specialists who in previous years have included Sir Thomas Allen, Sally Matthews, Della Jones, Andrew Staples, Catherine Wyn-Rogers, Susan Gritton and Paul Nilon.

-In 2019, singers who have completed a postgraduate course at a British music college in the last ten years may apply.
-Please note, those completing a postgraduate course in 2019 are eligible to enter.
+In 2024, singers who have completed a postgraduate course at a British music college in the last ten years may apply.
+To apply, you must submit the following items:

-All applications must be emailed to email@example.com by 12:00 (British Summer Time) on Monday 10 June 2019.
+All applications must be emailed to email@example.com by 12.00 noon (GMT) on Wednesday 13 March 2024.
 We regret that incomplete or late applications cannot be considered.